 It could save your life.

-It’s happened to me more times than I like to admit; running out of air during a dive.
+It’s happened to me more times than I'd like to admit; running low on air during a dive.
 OK, it has actually only happened once where it was critical, but I have had a few close shaves in addition to this.
 The one time was during a dive in Egypt, where we needed to exit through a small cave.

-But I had over-extended myself on the dive going longer than I should before turning around, so as we were suspended on a safety stop line inside the cave, my manometer mercilessly ticked away towards zero.
+But I had misjudged condition on the dive going further into the cave than I should have before turning around.
+So as we were suspended on a safety stop line inside the cave, my manometer mercilessly ticked away towards zero.

 Luckily, I had my buddy close by, and I was able to use his octopus while we finished our safety stop and surfaced.

 After that, I learned my SAC’s

 Surface Air Consumption is an expression of your air consumption during dive, with the depth of the dive taken out of the equation.
 As we all know, air consumption increases with depth due to the pressure increases the density but reduces the volume of the air we breathe (as per Boyle’s Law).